belowlab/pedigree-simulator/README.md

 # Pedigree Simulator

-Pedigree Simulator is an improved version of a tool originally developed by [Staples _et al._ (2014)](https://www.cell.com/ajhg/fulltext/S0002-9297(14)00427-3) to benchmark PRIMUS in its original publication.
-It also uses code from the [IBDsims program](https://github.com/jean997/IBDsims) developed by [Morrison (2013)](https://onlinelibrary.wiley.com/doi/abs/10.1002/gepi.21737).
-This version was developed to introduce runtime optimizations and containerization for use in a variety of contexts, notably including the benchmarking of [COMPADRE](https://compadre.dev), a tool that unifies PRIMUS, ERSA, and PADRE.
+Pedigree Simulator is an improved version of a tool originally developed by [Staples _et al._ (2014)](https://www.cell.com/ajhg/fulltext/S0002-9297(14)00427-3) to generate simulated pedigrees for benchmarking PRIMUS in its original publication.
+This tool also uses code from the [IBDsims program](https://github.com/jean997/IBDsims) developed by [Morrison (2013)](https://onlinelibrary.wiley.com/doi/abs/10.1002/gepi.21737).
+We developed this version to introduce compute optimizations for use in a variety of contexts; specifically, for benchmarking [COMPADRE](https://compadre.dev), a tool that unifies PRIMUS, ERSA, and PADRE.

 ## Installation